12 Quick but Essential Tips for Disney on Ice with Kids

 6. Wear Disney apparel.

-Ariel and her undersea friends (Photo credit: Disney on Ice)
+Cinderella and Prince Charming ice skating together (Photo credit: Disney on Ice)

 7. Set expectations for Disney on Ice with kids.

-You might be wondering if your child has the attention span for this type of performance.
-Before you go, explain to young children that they will need to sit still throughout Disney on Ice.
+You might wonder if your child has the attention span for this type of performance.
+Before you go, explain to young children how the evening will go, from drive time and parking to crowds, inside voices, and expected temperature.
+Clarify that they will need to sit still throughout the whole show.
+Understanding what to expect in advance makes it easier for little ones.

 How long is Disney on Ice?